 School Resource Officers

 School Resource Officers have played an integral role in the school culture.
 SRO’s routinely monitor the halls and campus to ensure a safe environment for both students and staff.
 SRO’s enforce law, support school security and administration with school code matters and liaison between School, neighborhood and City officials.
 SRO’s teach classes, counsel students and most importantly, provide encouragement, motivation and mentoring to many students that truly benefit.
 This group of officers has done a remarkable job of building relationships with students which have benefited the school and community by preventing incidents that jeopardize public safety.
 All of them have attended Home Land Security training specific to school violence.
 Their teachings in the school have included internet safety, bullying prevention, illegal drugs awareness and modified “Scared Straight” type programs.
 SRO presence in our schools has improved security and discipline policies and brought a heightened degree of comfort among students and staff who simply want to feel safe in their scholastic environment.
 These officers have taken ownership of the assignment, their school, and provide service with a genuine pursuit of making a difference.

 Officer Tony Sandoval is assigned to Sexton High School.
 Officer Sandoval has served as a Lansing Police Department Officer for 12 years.
 Officer Sorg can be reached at (517) 755-2076

 Officer Gary Masseau 25 year veteran of the department.
 Officer Masseau can be reached at 517-755-4260.

 Everett High School

-Officer Martha McGonegal is a 10 year veteran of the department.
-Officer McGonegal can be reached at 517-755-2086.
+Officer Martha Rochford is a 11 year veteran of the department.
+Officer Rochford can be reached at 517-755-2086.